muhammedjamsheer/Angular/Basics.md

 Pipes can be chained together to make use of multiple pipes in one expression. eg:-{{ birthday | date | uppercase }}  , {{time | async | date:'mediumTime'}}

  ### Component Life Cycle Hook
-__constructor___   :    It is a Javascript feature.The Constructor is invoked, when a class is created.In Angular constructor is used to inject dependencies.
+__Constructor___   :    It is a Javascript feature.The Constructor is invoked, when a class is created.In Angular constructor is used to inject dependencies.
+__1.ngOnChanges( )__ : This method is invoked whenever one or more input properties (@input()) of the component changes.
+                       The hook receives a SimpleChanges object containing the previous and current values of the property.